Randip07/miniProject/README.md

 - Mongoose (for MongoDB object modeling)

 **Other Tools**:
-- JWT (for user authentication)
+- Passport (for user authentication)
-- Bcrypt (for password hashing)
-- Stripe/PayPal API (for payment integration)
+- PhonePe API (for payment integration)
-- Socket.IO (for real-time order tracking)
 - Chart.js or D3.js (for analytics)

 ## Installation